Upper Bridal Veil Falls

 P2 - Climb thin, slightly overhanging ice to the top.
 Bolts or trees may be found.

-The base of the main pillar rests on a slab of limestone, so this climb should only be attempted during periods of very cold temperatures.
+The base of the main pillar rests on a slab of limestone, where there is a lot of running water, so this climb should only be attempted during periods of very cold temperatures.
 The earliest known ascent I'm aware of was in 1987 by myself and Bill Robins.

 Some excellent, steep ice farming has been done to the right and to the left of Upper Bridal Veil.